 The federal Occupational Safety and Health Administration (OSHA) Hazard Communication Standard requires manufacturers or distributors of hazardous materials to assess the physical and health hazards of the chemical or product.
-This information must be included in the Material Safety Data Sheet (MSDS), which must be provided to the purchaser of the product with at least the initial shipment of the chemical.
+This information must be included in the Safety Data Sheet (SDS), which must be provided to the purchaser of the product with at least the initial shipment of the chemical.
 Per the Hazard Communication Standard, MSDSs must be obtained and maintained for every chemical used in the workplace.
-The Laboratory Standard requires laboratories to keep Material Safety Data Sheets (MSDSs) that are received from the manufacturer.
-The MSDSs must be accessible to all personnel during their work hours.
+The Laboratory Standard also requires laboratories to keep Safety Data Sheets (SDSs) that are received from the manufacturer.
+The SDSs must be accessible to all personnel during their work hours.

-A system should be in place to catalogue MSDSs when received.
-If an MSDS is not received with a shipment, it may easily be obtained by requesting one from the manufacturer.
-In many cases, the MSDS may have been sent to the "Safety Officer", and may have been received by the departmental Safety Officer or Chemical Hygiene Officer, Purchasing, or EHS.
-Many MSDSs are available via the World Wide Web.
+A system should be in place to catalogue SDSs when received.
+If an SDS is not received with a shipment, it may easily be obtained by requesting one from the manufacturer.
+In many cases, the SDS may have been sent to the "Safety Officer", and may have been received by the departmental Safety Officer or Chemical Hygiene Officer, Purchasing, or EH&S. Many SDSs are available on the internet.

-The following is an explanation which is provided to help you interpret the information found on manufacturers' MSDSs.
-While the format of these data sheets varies from manufacturer to manufacturer, certain components appear on each sheet.
+The following is an explanation which is provided to help you interpret the information found on manufacturers' SDSs.

 This section gives the name and address of the manufacturer and an emergency phone number where questions about toxicity and chemical hazards can be directed.